matth-x/MicroOcpp/README.md

 Website: [www.arduino-ocpp.com](https://www.arduino-ocpp.com)

 Fully integrated into the Arduino platform and the ESP32 / ESP8266.
-Compatible with ESP-IDF, FreeRTOS and generic embedded C/C++ platforms.
+Runs on ESP-IDF, FreeRTOS and generic embedded C/C++ platforms.

 ## Make your EVSE ready for OCPP :car::electric_plug::battery: